 I have no particular allegiance to any one brand.
 Any artist’s quality watercolor paint will work well.
 I have a lot of Winsor and Newton and Da Vinci on my palette but mainly because I can buy them in the larger 27ml tubes which works out cheaper.
 I also have Holbein, Daniel Smith, Blick’s own brand, Turner and a couple of others.

-Student brand watercolors can be hit or miss.
-Some of them are very good but others substitute pigments with cheaper and lower quality pigment which makes painting harder.
+If you’re on a budget or just starting out student brand watercolors, although cheaper, can be hit or miss.
+Some of them are very good but others substitute pigments with cheaper and lower quality pigment and lots of filler which makes painting harder.
 I’ve found the Lukas Studio 12 tube set to be good.
 It contains all the right colors and comes in reasonable sized tubes.
-All for around $30.
+All for around $30 or less.

 As for the colors to buy I work with a pretty limited palette.
 Almost every color we will need is possible with these colors.